This post may contain affiliate links. Please read our disclosure policy.

 dipping apple cider donuts in cinnamon sugar.

-1. These apple cider donuts are best enjoyed immediately.
+These donuts are best enjoyed fresh.

 four apple cider doughnuts stacked on top of one another.